Mehlville School District: Beasley Elementary School

 Beasley was built in the 1960s on grounds that were originally part of the Veterans Administration Hospital at Jefferson Barracks, located in an unincorporated area near southeast Mehlville.
 The student population is about 300 students.
 The school mascot is the Jaguar.
-The school feeds into 2 middle schools; some students go on to Buerkle Middle, some go on to Bernard Middle.
+The school feeds into 2 middle schools; 70% go on to Bernard Middle, and 30% of students go on to Margaret Buerkle Middle.

 Bierbaum Elementary School

 Bierbaum was built in 1962 and was named after Kermit Bierbaum, a former Mehlville superintendent.
-The school, located in West Mehlville, is the largest elementary facility in the district with 491 students.
-The school's mascot is the Buffalo, and feeds into Margaret Buerkle Middle.
+The school, located in West Mehlville, is the largest elementary facility in the district with 539 students and feeds into Margaret Buerkle Middle School.
+The school's mascot is the Buffalo.